telepresenceio/telepresence/quick-start/go.md

       Message: ERROR
   ```

-3. In order to fix the bug, the docker container comes with an embedded IDE that runs in the browser, you can go to <a href="http://localhost:8083" target="_blank">http://localhost:8083</a> and open `api/main.go` an replace the line `22`:
+3. In order to fix the bug, the docker container comes with an embedded IDE that runs in the browser, you can go to <a href="http://localhost:8083" target="_blank">http://localhost:8083</a> and open `api/main.go` here we are going to delete the line `5` since we are not going to use the `"fmt"` package anymore an also replace the line `22`:

   ```go
   func (pS *PollServiceServer) VoteDoughnut(_ context.Context, _ *pb.VoteRequest) (*pb.VoteResponse, error) {